seeess1/seeess1.github.io/projects.md

 <br>
 # Data + tennis

 As a Data Engineer at Universal Tennis, I've finally found a way to combine my work with tennis.
-I build pipelines to keep our player ratings up to date and manage our data engineering team.
+I build pipelines to keep our player ratings up-to-date and manage our data engineering team.
 But I've also worked on a few personal projects, which you can see <a href="./data-and-tennis">here</a>.